EHR systems – Natural Language Processing in Healthcare: Is It Worth Implementing?

 What is Natural Language Processing (NLP)?

-Natural language processing (NLP) can be broadly described as utilizing computer algorithms to process and extract meaning from the natural language like speech or written text.
+Natural language processing (NLP) can be broadly described as utilizing computer algorithms to process and extract meaning from natural languages like speech or written text.

-Medical natural language processing systems specifically can help coping with the next set of common tasks:
+Medical natural language processing systems specifically can help to cope with the next set of common tasks:

 - Locating, extracting, and summarizing key concepts or phrases from blocks of narrative texts (e.g. clinical notes or a patient’s account) for further analysis.
 Scott Evans, Director of Medical Informatics at Intermountain Healthcare, has noted that a Java-based NLP program has helped them to improve medical diagnosis procedures by identifying at-risk patients with heart failure with higher accuracy.
 The software analyzes data from 25+ different types of text documents stored within the EMR and notifies respective medical professionals that these types of patients are at the hospital and need additional attention.

-- Converting data from machine-readable formats into natural language (speech or written text).
+- Converting data from machine-readable formats into a natural language (speech or written text).

 - Optimize unstructured text data and map it to the respective fields to improve an electronic health record.

 - Doing speech recognition tasks that will allow users to dictate notes that can be instantly turned into text with high accuracy.

 It has been estimated that physicians spend 49% of their hours on paperwork and inputting/organizing data within the EHR system.
 Automating these routines can significantly improve the staff’s productivity, efficiency, and morale.